Karen B. Walant, PH.D., L.C.S.W.

 I always approach therapy sessions with the fundamental view that you are the expert in your life and that I am essentially a facilitator to help open you up to your inner, wisest self.
 I will coach and encourage you to have the courage to become the person you really are and, as a fellow traveler in life, will reciprocally share what we both learn about living, along the way.
 Having seen my three children raised to adulthood, I am more relaxed and comfortable in the knowledge that things do work out, and believe wholeheartedly in our capacity to rewire our brains and change unhelpful thought and behavior patterns.

-• Licensed Clinical Social Worker (CT and NY)
+• Licensed Clinical Social Worker (MA, CT, NY, VA)

 • Ph.D. in Clinical Social Work from New York University